SamahFarez/Ensia-Resources/README.md

 ## About ENSIA

-ENSIA (Ecole Nationale Supérieure d'Intelligence Artificielle / National School of Artificial Intelligence) is a leading institution dedicated to providing high-quality education in artificial intelligence and related fields.
-Our mission is to empower students with the knowledge and skills needed to excel in the technology-driven world.
+ENSIA (Ecole Nationale Supérieure d'Intelligence Artificielle / National School of Artificial Intelligence) is a leading institution located in Algeria, dedicated to providing high-quality education in artificial intelligence and related fields.
+The mission of ENSIA is to empower students with the knowledge and skills needed to excel in the technology-driven world.

 ## Repository Structure